Water bottle: Filtering

 This type of bottle is often BPA-Free and more commonly uses carbon (activated charcoal) filtration.
 UV light can also be used to purify water.
 UV filtration bottles are popular and convenient for those who are travelling to areas where water quality may be harmful, or where bottled water is not readily available.
 UV is effective against all water-borne pathogens.

 Carbon filtration bottles will eliminate some organic chemicals and improve the taste and odor of water.
 Carbon filtration will not eliminate pathogens, metals or nitrates from water.

 Wirelessly connected

 Connected devices collect data related to a person's water intake.
 The data is transmitted to a smartphone, which enables tracking of an individual's water intake and alerts the user when they are not properly hydrated.
 These devices are a result of technology advancements that fall in the broader category of the Internet of Things.
 Devices that monitor and collect data related to one's personal health are also part of the quantified self movement.
 While several concepts have been introduced, none are currently available commercially.
+Then can also be connected to a mobile app via Bluetooth to customise the UV disinfection time and remind the user to drink water.